ironsketch/ironsketch.github.io/sos.md

 [Definitions](#definitions)

+##### 01/30/18

+Today I set up my website again.
+I felt bad that it was not ready for class.
+I want to add a soft image to the background.
+I am pleased with the colors.
+I need to work on my bibliography.
+My goal is to have it be an official bibliography.
+But right now it's copy n paste.
+I would also like to see if I can't hone my timeline..
+But that is less important to me as since this is such a huge project.
+I mostly want to go through the Deep Learning book since it will also force me to learn linear algebra amongst (I'm sure) many other things!

 ##### 01/27/18

 I started to go through the Deep Learning book.
 I am running through the introduction (worth it!).
 I was intrigued when it gave a real example of how AI fails.
+"It's inference engine detected an inconsistency in the story: it knew that people do not have electrical parts, but because Fred was holding an electric razor, it believed the entity "FredWhileShaving" contained electrical parts.
+It therefore asked whether Fred was still a person while he was shaving."

 ##### definitions #####